-One of the most critical steps in preparing for a divorce is to hire a divorce attorney.
+One of the most critical steps in preparing for a divorce is how to find a good divorce attorney.
 The sooner you hire one, the better.
 They can help you through all the other subsequent steps and assist you in what to do.
 As you’re reading through this page, you’re already on the right track.
 Continue looking over potential divorce attorneys to make sure you hire the right one for your needs, but don’t drag your feet too long.
 This is not a step you want to procrastinate.

 It would help if you began collecting documentation on all your assets.
 Do so not only for all joint accounts but for all individual accounts as well.
 However, asset collection is not limited to bank accounts, investments, mortgage documents, or other obvious documentation.
 You need to collect documents for any copyrights you might own, paintings you have purchased in the past, or other valuables.
 Perhaps you wrote a book and placed a copyright on it.
 You need documentation on all of this.
 In this situation, there is no such thing as too much information.
 Your attorney can help you sort out what is necessary.

 Documentation isn’t just for what you own.
 It’s for what you owe as well.
 Collecting documents on what you owe will provide a snapshot of your debt.
 It will also help you out with any obligations your former spouse creates following the filing for a divorce.
 There have been times when individuals have gone out and made large purchases, believing that, at the very least, the cost of these purchases will be split when the debt is split.
 With proper documentation of all your debt, you will be able to avoid paying for these purchases (should such an event occur).

 Of course, you’ll want to make copies of everything you hand over to the attorney, just in case you need a backup.